Apr 28, 2020

 Whether you're spending $30 or $300 on a piece of cashmere clothing, you'll want to make sure you're getting the most for your money.
 That ultimately comes down to how you care for the cashmere and how you store it when not in use.

 Cashmere is a finicky fibre that can easily lose its shape or fall prey to clothes moths who love to snack on its natural fibre and the habit that wool has of clinging to body oils and proteins.
 The seasonal nature of cashmere clothing means it may be more vulnerable to clothes moth infestation than other pieces of your winter wardrobe.
 Moths thrive in the dark recesses of long-term storage, so be sure to bring out your cashmere for the occasional once-over and light airing out when not in use.
-Putting wool moth traps in place greatly helps in eliminating them.
+Putting clothes moth traps in place greatly helps in eliminating them.

 A thorough cleaning is also necessary before you plan to tuck it away for a few weeks or months.
 Although many care labels will insist you dry-clean only, it is safe, and sometimes preferred, to hand-wash cashmere garments and allow them to air-dry carefully.
 Using a wool-safe detergent will help you avoid stripping the fibres of any natural oils, plus prevent damage and fading dye.
 Follow our step-by-step guide for washing cashmere at home which also includes tips for remove stains and drying cashmere clothing without losing its shape.